Wrinkling and Haefliger structures: Applications of wrinkling

-Consider a map $F: \NS^i \rightarrow \SR$ representing a given homotopy class.
-Triangulate $\NS^i$.
-We then use Thurston's jiggling to find a piecewise affine immersion $G$ with respect to our triangulation of $\NS^i$ such that $G$ is $C^0$-close to $f$ and transverse to the base projection $\pi_b: \SR \rightarrow M$.
-The existence of $G$ is stated as Lemma \ref{lem:technicalJiggling} below.
-This makes all simplices graphical over $M$, so they can be regarded as formal solutions over some projected simplex in $M$.
+Consider a map $F: S^i \rightarrow \SR$ representing a given homotopy class.
+We use Thurston's jiggling to find a piecewise embedding $G: S^i \to \SR$ with respect to a triangulation of $S^i$ such that $G$ is $C^0$-close to $F$ and transverse to the fibers of the base projection $p_b: \SR \rightarrow M$.
+The existence of $G$ is stated as \cref{lem:technicalJiggling} below.
+This makes all simplices graphical over $M$, so they can each be regarded as a formal solution over a simplex in $M$.
+That is, given a simplex $\Delta \subset S^i$ we consider its image $G(\Delta)$.
+It is graphical over the simplex $\sigma \coloneqq p_b (G(\Delta)) \subset M$ and is thus the image of a formal section $H: \sigma \rightarrow \SR$.
+Inductively on the dimension of the simplices, and simplex per simplex, we then argue as follows:

-Inductively on the dimension of the simplices, we then argue as follows: Consider a simplex $G(\Delta)$, graphical over a simplex $\sigma \subset M$, and thus described by a formal section $H: \sigma \rightarrow \SR$.
-We can extend $H$ to a section defined over a neighbourhood $U$ and apply holonomic approximation to yield a nearby $j^rh: U \rightarrow \SR$.
-In doing so we can work relatively to smaller simplices in the boundary of $\sigma$.
-Indeed, it is enough that we choose the extension of $H$ to $U$ to agree with the chosen extensions along the smaller simplices.
-This argument works all the way up to the top-dimensional simplices.
-For those, we apply Theorem \ref{thm:wrinklingEtale}, relative to the boundary.
-This introduces wrinkles in the top cells.
+We start with the $0$-simplices.
+Let $\Delta$ be a $0$-simplex in $S^i$ and let $H: \sigma \to \SR$ be the corresponding formal solution where $\sigma = p_b(G(\Delta))$ is a $0$-dimensional simplex in $M$.
+We choose a holonomic extension $\tilde H_\sigma$ of $H$ over a neighborhood $V$ of the point $\sigma$.
+Next we ``flatten out'' the map $G$ over the simplices adjacent to $\Delta$.
+That is, we homotope $G$ over these simplices such that the image of a neighborhood $A$ of $\Delta$ under the resulting map is contained in $\tilde H_\sigma(V)$.
+We can assume that $A$ contains $\sigma$ as the only $0$-simplex.
+We repeat this for all $0$-simplices and obtain a piecewise smooth map $G^{(0)}: S^i\to \SR$ homotopic to $G$ and hence $F$, such that over a neighborhood of the $0$-skeleton of $S^i$, it is smooth and lifts to $\EtSol{M}$.